mxmlextrema/mxmlc/README.md

 Use MXMLShare to initialize, compile, test, evaluate, document and publish your apps and libraries.

-## Sky
+## Flex

-Sky is a graphical user interface framework included within MXMLC that is similiar to Flex.
+MXMLC embeds a variant of the Flex framework containing base component libraries such as Spark.

 ## License